jonnypeace/ansible-lxd-nextcloud/README.md

 Since this is taking place over LXD, there's no need to use SSH.
 You can use _lxc remote switch 'host'_ and this will work.
 This means you don't need ansible vault.

 I have used docker for such instances, but I quite like what Ubuntu are doing right now with snaps, LXD, microceph and microcloud.
 If you are not aware of these applications, I encourage you to have a look.

+Improvements:

+backup.sh -

+* This script has been used as a quick way to test the main setup script.
+Currently requires the addition or removal of comments.
+A fix will be quite straight forward, and will be updated shortly.
+Only use if you know what you're doing.

 ## Github